Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

 The Strategy in PyTorch Lightning handles the following responsibilities:

-* Launching and teardown of training processes (if applicable)
+* Launch and teardown of training processes (if applicable).
 * Setup communication between processes (NCCL, GLOO, MPI, and so on).
 * Provide a unified communication interface for reduction, broadcast and so on.
 * Owns the LightningModule